AntonioAbilio/LCOM_Minix_AppleSilicon_Tutorial/README.md

 Also I want to make a small appeal.
 There exists a beta version of VirtualBox that will run on Apple Silicon however, SSH and networking functionalities are currently broken.
 If you find a fix please inform me so I can update this tutorial.

+**After finishing the tutorial please do not forget to read the section "IMPORTANT".**

 # Pre-requisites
 - We will use [UTM](https://mac.getutm.app) to emulate x86.